Driver: San Francisco: Gameplay

-San Francisco is unique from other games in the series in that the game features licensed real-world cars.
+San Francisco is unique from other games in the series in that features licensed real-world cars.
 There are a total 140 fully damageable vehicles based on real-life models, ranging from buggies and compact cars to muscle cars and sport cars.
-The automobile marques featured in the game include Alfa Romeo, Aston Martin, Audi, Bentley, Cadillac, Chevrolet, DeLorean, Dodge, Ford, GMC, Hummer, Lamborghini, Lincoln, McLaren, Pagani, Ruf, Shelby, and Volkswagen.
+The automobile marques featured in it include Alfa Romeo, Aston Martin, Audi, Bentley, Cadillac, Chevrolet, DeLorean, Dodge, Ford, GMC, Hummer, Lamborghini, Lincoln, McLaren, Pagani, Ruf, Shelby, and Volkswagen.
 The protagonist, John Tanner, drives a 1970 Dodge Challenger R/T.

 Multiplayer

-Split screen and online multiplayer are also available for the first time in the series with 19 different game modes including trailblazer, tag, sprint GT, cops and robbers, among others.
+Split screen and online multiplayer are also available for the first time in the series with 19 different game modes including Trailblazer, Tag, Sprint GP, Takedown, among others.
 In Trail Blazer, the players have to follow the trail of an AI-controlled car to accumulate points.
 The player who accumulates more points will win the match.
 The Tag game mode is similar to regular tag, but in reverse.
 All the players are trying to "tag" or hit, one player.
 Once he is hit, the person who tagged him is now it.
 The multiplayer will also have experience points.
-The game's multiplayer functionality was set to be shut down on September 1, 2022.
+The multiplayer functionality was set to be shut down on September 1, 2022.
 The date was later delayed to October 1, 2022.

 Wii version

-The Wii version of the game does not include the "Shift" mechanic, but allows players to use guns while driving.
-The SMG, the pistol, the shotgun, the assault rifle and the RPG are all the weapons available in the game.
+The Wii version it does not include the "Shift" mechanic, but allows players to use guns while driving.
+The SMG, the pistol, the shotgun, the assault rifle and the RPG are all the weapons available.
 All weapons can be upgraded in the following categories: clip size, reload speed, and damage.
 There is a maximum of four levels for each upgrade.
 Upgrade points can be earned by doing various tricks and earning awards around the city.
-A new feature for the Wii is the localized multi-player, where a second player may take control of the gun or, if they desire, can connect a DS, DSi or 3DS system through download play.
+A new feature for the Wii is the localized multi-player, where a second player may take control of the gun or, if they desire, can connect a Nintendo DS, DSi or 3DS system through download play.

 The DS device can be used to make roadblocks, look for police, and buy player 1 some more time through playing various mini games.
 There is also a four player split-screen multiplayer.
 The split screen mode includes four game variants.
-The variants are Capture the flag, in which the players must grab a flag and drive it to a specific location, Pass the Bomb, in which players must pass a bomb from car to car before a timer counts down, ending the game, Gold Rush, in which the players must grab a bag of money and hold on to it for points, and elimination, in which players must race each other.
+The variants are Capture the flag, in which the players must grab a flag and drive it to a specific location, Pass the Bomb, in which players must pass a bomb from car to car before a timer counts down, ending, Gold Rush, in which the players must grab a bag of money and hold on to it for points, and elimination, in which players must race each other.
 There is also a cops and robbers split screen mode.